Aguas Buenas Cave System: Cueva Oscura

 Cueva Oscura (Spanish for "dark cave") is home to the two largest cave rooms in the system.
 This cave is also considered an important bat habitat and is home to the most diverse and abundant bat colonies in the system.

 Cueva Ermita

 Cueva Ermita (Spanish for "hermitage cave"), also known as Cueva Nivel del Rio ("river-level cave"), is the source of the Cagüitas River.

 Cueva Múcara and Cueva Geco

 Cueva Múcara (Puerto Rican Spanish for "owl cave") is a steep cave and its entrance is home to a number of bat colonies.
 Cueva Geco is interconnected with Cueva Múcara and being mostly vertical, is the steepest cave in the system.

 Cueva Grillo and Cueva Murciélago

-Cueva Grillo (Spanish for "cricket cave") used to be the largest cave in the system but after a partial collapse the cave is now separated from the now called Cueva Murciélago (Spanish for "bat cave") which used to be home to a large number of bats until Hurricane Maria in 2017 when the bat population greatly decreased in the cave.
+Cueva Grillo (Spanish for "cricket cave") used to be the largest cave in the system but after a partial collapse the cave is now separated from the now called Cueva Murciélago (Spanish for "bat cave") which used to be home to a large number of bats until Hurricane Maria in 2017 when the bat population in the cave greatly decreased.